CyVerse-learning-materials/learning-materials-home/tutorials.rst

       - QIIME is an open-source bioinformatics pipeline for performing microbiome analysis from raw DNA sequencing data.
     * - |Taxonomic Name Resolution Service (TNRS)|
       - Become familiar with TNRS to identify, correct, and update scientific names of plants.
+    * - |HTSeqQC|
+      - An automated quality control analysis tool for a single and paired-end high-throughput sequencing data (HTS) generated from Illumina sequencing platforms

 .. list-table::
     :header-rows: 1